Leagify/auction-drafter-schools/README.md

 + Bidding continues until each player's roster is full.
 + At the completion of the auction, a CSV can be downloaded, which contains:
   - The bidder name
-  - The player name
+  - The school name
-  - The position
+  - The conference position that the bidder put the school into
   - The auction cost

 # The Leagify NFL Draft Game
 + The goal is to have the most points at the end of the draft.
-+ “Team managers” bid on schools
++ “Team coaches” bid on schools
 + Bonus points are provided for picks that are the result of a trade, which adds a little variance to the game.
 The highest scoring coach at the end of the NFL Draft is the winner.
 This game runs once per year, corresponding to the NFL draft.
-+ Each school is
++ Each school is a part of a Conference.
+Generally, those conferences correspond to positions, but there are also "Flex" positions that accomodate several different conference designations.
 + Schools have athletes.
 Those athletes are drafted in the NFL Draft.
 Those draft picks correspond to a value chart created by Leagify.

 Nice to haves:

 + It would be nice for the "Auction Master" could save the auction CSV result file somewhere on the server for later viewing
-+ We could color code the "positions"
++ We could color code the "positions" via CSS or something.

 Technologies:
 + C#